DevOps-and-Cloud-based-Software/assignment-1/README.md

 More specifically the steps of this tutorial are the following:

-1. Write OpenAPI definition using swaggerhub
+1. Write OpenAPI definition using SwaggerHub
 2. Generate the service stubs in Python and implement the logic
-4. Build Test and Publish Docker Image
+3. Build Test and Publish Docker Image
-6. Write Tests
+4. Write Tests
-7. Deploy Web Service on Kubernetes (microk8s)
+5. Deploy Web Service on Kubernetes (MicroK8s)

 # Reporting and assessment